Solar-assisted heat pump

-A solar-assisted heat pump (SAHP) is a machine that represents the integration of a heat pump and thermal solar panels in a single integrated system.
-Typically these two technologies are used separately (or only placing them in parallel) to produce hot water.
-In this system the solar thermal panel performs the function of the low temperature heat source and the heat produced is used to feed the heat pump's evaporator.
-The goal of this system is to get high COP and then produce energy in a more efficient and less expensive way.
+A solar-assisted heat pump (SAHP) is a system that combines a heat pump and thermal solar panels and/or PV solar panels in a single integrated system.
+Heat pumps require a low temperature heat source, which can be provided by solar energy.
+Typically, these two technologies are used separately (or only placing them in parallel) to produce warm air or hot water.
+In this system the solar thermal panel acts as the low temperature heat source, and the heat produced feeds the heat pump's evaporator.
+The goal of this system is to get high coefficient of performance (COP) and then produce energy in a more efficient and less expensive way.
+Air source heat pumps, which are preheated by solar air collectors, have an additional benefit of lower maintenance as the outside fan unit can be protected from the harsh winter environment.

+Solar PV energy can power the heat pump electrically to enable electrification of heating buildings and greenhouses.
+These systems enable electrification of heating/cooling and are normally driven by economics and decarbonization goals.
+Such systems have been shown to be economic in the Middle East, North America, Asia and Europe.

-It is possible to use any type of solar thermal panel (sheet and tubes, roll-bond, heat pipe, thermal plates) or hybrid (mono/polycrystalline, thin film) in combination with the heat pump.
-The use of a hybrid panel is preferable because it allows covering a part of the electricity demand of the heat pump and reduce the power consumption and consequently the variable costs of the system.
+It is possible to use any type of solar thermal system with air or liquid collectors, (sheet and tubes, roll-bond, heat pipe, thermal plates) or hybrid (mono/polycrystalline, thin film) in combination with the heat pump.
+Using hybrid panels, however, is most preferred because it allows covering a part of the electricity demand of the heat pump and reduces the power consumption and consequently the variable costs of the system.

 Optimization

-The operating conditions' optimization of this system is the main problem, because there are two opposing trends of the performance of the two sub-systems: by way of example, decreasing the evaporation temperature of the working fluid increases the thermal efficiency of the solar panel but decreases the performance of the heat pump, and consequently the COP.
-The target for the optimization is normally the minimization of the electrical consumption of the heat pump, or primary energy required by an auxiliary boiler which supplies the load not covered by renewable source.
+Solar air collectors operate at maximum efficiency when heating ambient air and thus are ideal for supplying warm air to air source heat pumps.
+For solar liquid based systems the operating conditions' optimization of this system is the main challenge, because there are two opposing trends of the performance of the two sub-systems: by way of example, decreasing the evaporation temperature of the working fluid increases the thermal efficiency of the solar panel but decreases the performance of the heat pump, and consequently the COP.
+The target for the optimization is normally the minimization of the electrical consumption of the heat pump, or primary energy required by an auxiliary boiler which supplies the load not covered by a renewable source.
+For PV powered heat pump systems the goal is still to reduce grid-power, but there is an additional optimization to maximize self-sufficiency and self-consumption of PV and the energy imported/exported to the grid.
+Best practices have been developed to model PV-powered heat pumps that can be done with a range of open source software tools like TRNSYS, EnergyPlus and System Advisory Model (SAM).